top of page

 Spirituality and transpersonal experiences

-Trauma and Post-traumatic Stress Disorder
+Trauma and Post-traumatic stress disorder

 How I Work